- Ph.D., University of Chicago, Educational Psychology, 1994

 Teaching & Research Interests

-Her learning sciences research, design and analytic efforts are aimed towards (1) improving access to disciplinary learning, particularly for middle school, secondary, and community college students in mathematics and science classrooms; (2) supporting improved classroom contexts, pedagogy, curricula, and assessments for through language and literacy-infused mathematics and science design; (3) engaging in developmental evaluation research in school reform efforts, afterschool programs, and career technical education settings.
+Her learning sciences research, design and analytic efforts are aimed towards (1) improving access to content area and disciplinary learning, particularly for K-12, community college, adult and workplace learners, with a special emphasis on mathematics and science; (2) supporting improved learning contexts, pedagogy, curricula, and assessments through language and literacy-infused mathematics and science design; (3) engaging in developmental evaluation research in school reform efforts, after school programs, and career technical education settings.
 Her design-based research also has a strong emphasis on collaborative curricular design and support for classroom implementation with instructors in grade 6-Community College.

 A second research strand involves new media literacy studies of learning through the use of digital technologies and social networking environments across learning ecologies (schooling, YPAR, afterschool, and online).
 A special focus of this research is on the affordances of tools to support literacy development, literacy production, and critical literacy.
 Her theoretical influences include improvement science, situated cognition, constuctivist, intersectionality, and critical perspectives.
 She uses discourse analytic framing (social semiotic analyses) to describe and compare talk in classroom, afterschool and community programs, and online contexts.